WujekFoliarz/Dying-Light-2-DualSense/README.md

  - Enhanced adaptive triggers
  - Biomarker LED

-You need to install this program in order for this to work (Controller emulation + UDP) - https://github.com/WujekFoliarz/DualSenseY
+You need to install this program in order for this to work - https://github.com/WujekFoliarz/DualSenseY

 Extract the files from Release.zip in Dying Light 2\ph\work\bin\x64